 - You need to put your shoulders in a relaxed state rather than putting them away from your ears.

 - Turning your head during the pose can cause neck injury.

 - You need to draw your shoulder blades beneath your body as you reach your arms toward the pelvis for support.

 - Do not ever force yourself for the pose.

-- You need to focus on your breathing as it should flow in a smooth way.
-If you are finding any difficulty while breathing then you need to ease up your pose.
+- You need to focus on your breathing as it should flow smoothly.
+If you are finding any difficulty while breathing, then you need to ease up your pose.

 Eka Pada Setu Bandhasana Benefits –